Multi-Modal and Multi-Resolution Data Fusion for High-Resolution Cloud Removal: A Novel Baseline and Benchmark

 To address the problem of multi-modal and multi-resolution data fusion based cloud removal, we propose a novel method called Align-CR, where the low-resolution SAR images guide the reconstruction of high-resolution cloud-free images from cloudy images.
-Specifically, Align-CR implicitly aligns the feature maps using the deformable convolution~\citep{dai2017deformable} to compensate for the misalignment between the multi-modal and multi-resolution data.
-Based on the Planet-CR dataset, we benchmark representative cloud removal methods, and analyze their performance in generating visually pleasing textures by image reconstruction metrics and in generating semantically meaningful structures by a well-established semantic segmentation task.
-Extensive evaluation demonstrates that the Align-CR method achieves the best performance on the vast majority of our benchmark tests.
-In summary, our contributions are as follows: \begin{itemize} \item We construct a dataset Planet-CR collected specially for cloud removal to advance the field, which is the public dataset with the highest spatial resolution to date.
-It comprises a large number of regions all around the world with auxiliary SAR imagery and land cover information.
+Specifically, {\revise Align-CR progressively refines the alignment of feature maps from the multi-modal and multi-resolution data using the deformable convolution~\citep{dai2017deformable}, compensating for their misalignment and thereby enhancing the fusion process.} Based on the \datasetname{} dataset, we benchmark representative cloud removal methods and analyze their performance in generating visually pleasing textures by image reconstruction metrics and in generating semantically meaningful structures with a well-established semantic segmentation task.
+Extensive evaluations demonstrate that the Align-CR method achieves the best performance on the vast majority of our benchmark tests.
+In summary, our contributions are as follows: \begin{itemize} \item We construct \datasetname{}, a dataset collected specially for cloud removal to advance the field.
+It is the public dataset with the highest spatial resolution to date and comprises a large number of regions all around the world with auxiliary SAR imagery and land cover information.

-\item We propose a novel cloud removal algorithm, Align-CR, which can better capture the correlations across the multi-modal and multi-resolution data to reconstruct the occluded regions.
+\item We benchmark state-of-the-art cloud removal algorithms on the proposed \datasetname{} dataset and perform extensive evaluations of the recovered semantic information on a well-established semantic segmentation task.

-\item We benchmark state-of-the-art cloud removal algorithms with the Planet-CR dataset, which can be used as the baseline for future algorithm development, and conduct extensive evaluations for recovered semantic information on a well-established semantic segmentation task. \end{itemize}
+\item We propose a novel cloud removal algorithm, Align-CR, which can better explore complementary information across the multi-modal and multi-resolution data to better reconstruct the occluded regions.